nojronatron/nojronatron.github.io/code401-files/class-notes-week1.md

 - Member needs to share data with other instances: Make it STATIC.
 - Member should only be utilized by the instance of the Class: Do *not* use Static.

+## Object Oriented Programming

+next: domain modeling - always use this whenever you begin a new project.
+cmd-line arguments - back-end input into an App

 ## Aliasing For Automation

 Aliasing: `alias ls='ls -la'` causes `ls` to always run `ls -la`.